 We are mainly interested in the effects of an EIA on the hazard of trade ceasing.
 Figure 2 reproduces Figure 2 of BMN, in which three kinds of spells are differentiated.
-Spells such as spell A start and end before theagreement goes into effect; spells such as spell B start before the agreement takes place but do not end until it has taken effect; finally, spells such as spell C start and end after an agreement has taken place.
+Spells such as spell A start and end before the agreement goes into effect; spells such as spell B start before the agreement takes place but do not end until it has taken effect; finally, spells such as spell C start and end after an agreement has taken place.

-To capture the different effects an EIA may have ontrade hazard, we follow BMNand construct three dummy variables.
+To capture the different effects an EIA may have on trade hazard, we follow BMN and construct three dummy variables.
 The first of them, 'EIA exists' identifies all pairs of countries which have ever had an agreement, whether it has already taken place or not.
+This variable allows analyzing whether spells such as A have different hazards than spells between countries which never sign an agreement.
+Thus, we control for possible endogeneity of EIAs, that is, countries with unusually long - or short - spells may tend to sign more agreements.

-3Besedes et al. (2015) run a random effects probit, whereas we use a logit because of computational limitations.
+&lt;sup>3 Besedes et al. (2015) run a random effects probit, whereas we use a logit because of computational limitations.
 As a robustness test, we have run a logit model using the same sample they do and we have found identical signs (these results are available upon request).
 Therefore, we believe we can compare our results with theirs without worrying about differences on the marginal effects.